MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Russia/inventory-act-of-receivables-and-payables-inv-17.md

 ---
     title: Inventory Act of Receivables And Payables INV-17
-    description: The inventory act of receivables and payables feature enables you to prepare an inventory of debts and liabilities, and print reports in the following formats:
+    description: The inventory act of receivables and payables feature enables you to prepare an inventory of debts and liabilities, and print reports in different formats.

     documentationcenter: ''
     author: SorenGP